About Safety Maps

 What’s the point?

 There can be very little worse than being separated from those you care about most at a time of disaster.
-Energy you may literally need to survive will be consumed by the gnawing anxiety you will no doubt feel for them.
+The energy you may need to survive will be consumed by the gnawing anxiety you will no doubt feel for them.
 What’s worse, coordinating via the conventional channels may be out of the question at such a moment: phone, text, and email networks may all be down.

 Understanding this ahead of time, wouldn’t it be a step in the right direction if you were able to agree on a meeting place now — somewhere you all knew well, thought of as safe (or at least safer), and found easy to get to?
 And wouldn’t it be even better if you could print out a map of this place, to post in a prominent location or to keep with you at all times?